Wow, No Thank You. by Samantha Irby

 I recommend these essays to readers who love humor, personal essays, and memoir.

-Thanks to Berkley Books and the Penguin First to Read program for an ARC in exchange for my honest review.
-A Song for a New Day is scheduled for release on September 3, 2019.
+Thanks to Vintage and NetGalley for providing me with an ARC in exchange for my honest review.
+Wow, No Thank You. is scheduled for release on March 31, 2020.